Doctor of Philosophy (Educational Studies) Program

 All international PhD/EDS program students, including students from Canada, are now required to enter the United States with an F-1 visa.
 PhD/EDS residential students (i.e., living in Bannockburn and registered for full-time attendance) must comply with the same visa requirements as residential master’s-level applicants (see Admissions section).

-PhD/EDS nonresidential students (i.e., commuting to the Bannockburn Campus for each modular class) must also obtain an F-1 visa.
+PhD/EDS nonresidential students (i.e., commuting to the Bannockburn Campus for each modular class) must also obtain an F-1 visa or J-1 visa.
 F-1 visas will remain valid as long as reentry into the United States for the purposes of study occurs at least once every five months.
 A new visa will be required if reentry does not occur within this time period.

 In order for a Certificate of Eligibility (I-20) to be issued for PhD/EDS nonresidential students, the following conditions must be met: